eodms-sgdot/py-eodms-rapi/docs/about.rst

 Contact
 -------

-If you have any questions or require support, please contact the EODMS Support Team at eodms-sgdot@nrcan-rncan.gc.ca.
+If you have any questions or require support, please contact the EODMS Support Team at `eodms-sgdot@nrcan-rncan.gc.ca <mailto:eodms-sgdot@nrcan-rncan.gc.ca?subject=EODMS RAPI Client>`_.

 License
 -------